Course Outline

 After completing this module, students will be able to:

-• Identify factors that contribute to the cost of a breach in government environments.
+- Identify factors that contribute to the cost of a breach in governmental systems.

-This module covers red team versus blue team exercises, which simulate attacks against an organization’s information systems.
-The red team simulates and performs proof-of-concept steps in the attack, while the blue team simulates the response.
-This adversarial approach helps identify security vulnerabilities and allows staff to learn how to detect and respond to attacks effectively.
-In this module, you will learn about the practice of using red teams and blue teams to enhance security threat detection and response.
+Red team versus blue team exercises involve simulating an attack against an organization’s information systems.
+The red team mimics and, in some cases, performs proof-of-concept steps to demonstrate potential attacks on the organization's IT infrastructure.
+The blue team simulates the response to these attacks.
+This adversarial approach not only helps identify security vulnerabilities but also provides hands-on training for the organization’s information systems staff in detecting and responding to threats.
+In this module, you will learn about the red team versus blue team methodology used to enhance detection and response capabilities.

 Lessons